madeso/ride/README.md

 # Somewhat sorted roadmap

-* Open type in online documentation command/do a search...
 * Search google for this compiler error
 * Modify the selection color
 * Add a option to not highlight the current word